brgonzlez/panchronos/README.md

 - `--alignment_threads 10`
 - `--alignment_parallel 5`
 - 5 samples in the `config.tab`

-This combination means the alignment process will use 10 × 5 = 50 threads simultaneously.
+his combination means the alignment process will use 10 × 5 = 50 threads simultaneously.

 **Important NOTE:**

 **Don't assign more than 3 threads to `--get_data_parallel`.**

 NCBI will reject download requests if the number of parallel queries exceeds 3.

 # 5/ Running the pipeline
 If you used `nextflow.config` file to specify your settings (including PATHs), then you can simply exectue the workflow with: